Grading each state’s telepharmacy regulations.

 Want the PDF version of this whitepaper?
 Click below!

 Telepharmacy, defined as “the delivery of pharmaceutical care via telecommunications to patients at a distance,” has been practiced in the United States since 2001.
-To date, 24 states have implemented regulations permitting the practice of telepharmacy in order to expand pharmacy services to underserved areas.
-Telepharmacy is becoming more widespread as the safety and benefits of the practice are realized, and many of the 26 states that do not permit the practice today look to implement favorable telepharmacy language in the near future.
+As of April 2020, 28 states have implemented regulations permitting the practice of telepharmacy in order to expand pharmacy services to underserved areas.
+Telepharmacy is becoming more widespread as the safety and benefits of the practice are realized, and many of the 22 states that do not permit the practice today look to implement favorable telepharmacy language in the near future.

 Telepharmacy is akin to telehealth, defined as “the distribution of health-related services and information via telecommunications.”
 Telepharmacy and telehealth both aim to provide convenient health services to patients using technology.
-However, telehealth is permitted in some form in all 50 states today, whereas telepharmacy is permitted in less than half.
+However, telehealth is permitted in some form in all 50 states today, whereas telepharmacy is not yet.

 Although telehealth is widespread and telepharmacy has been proven to benefit pharmacies and patients across the country, regulations for both practices are still restrictive in many states.
 Not only are the regulations restrictive, but they also vary from state to state.
 This disparate state by state approach is conveyed in greater detail on this telehealth regulations map from the Center for Connected Health Policy, and on this telepharmacy regulations map from TelePharm.

 The following analysis examines five key areas of telepharmacy regulations across all 50 states and provides an overall rating for the state based on those key areas.
 The grading table is adapted from this 2018 survey by Manatt Health, which analyzes regulations for telehealth generally and related to Medicaid.

 State regulations were analyzed and rated based on the following scale:

 - Restrictive = State laws and regulations are restrictive and inhibit the broad use of telepharmacy.